Quinnipiac Bobcats women's ice hockey: Bobcats in elite hockey

-A number of Huskies alumnae have pursued post-collegiate ice hockey careers in elite leagues around the world.
-In North America, Huskies have played in leagues and organizations including the Canadian Women's Hockey League (CWHL; 2007–2019), the Premier Hockey Federation (PHF since 2021; founded in 2015 as NWHL), and the Professional Women's Hockey Players Association (PWHPA; founded in 2019).
+A number of Bobcats alumnae have pursued post-collegiate ice hockey careers in elite leagues around the world.
+In North America, Bobcats have played in leagues and organizations including the Canadian Women's Hockey League (CWHL; 2007–2019), the Premier Hockey Federation (PHF since 2021; founded in 2015 as NWHL), and the Professional Women's Hockey Players Association (PWHPA; 2019–23), and Professional Women's Hockey League (PWHL; founded 2023).
 Additionally, many alumnae have played in international leagues including the DEBL, the German Women's Hockey League (DFEL), the European Women's Hockey League (EWHL), the Swedish Women's Hockey League (SDHL), and the Zhenskaya Hockey League (ZhHL).

 The following list is not exhaustive, please assist by contributing missing content.